-Units: 14 When Offered: As offered Teaching experience in a school setting under the guidance of a university supervisor with a cooperating teacher in the school.
+Teaching experience in a school setting under the guidance of a University supervisor with a cooperating teacher in the school.
 Open to general education or dual credential teacher candidates who have completed the course, testing, and document requirements.

-Grade Type: Pass/Fail Prerequisite(s): Permission of the Program Director Concurrent Requisite(s): EDU 499
+Concurrent Requisite(s): EDU 499